joleson15/SRGAN/README.md

 # SRGAN
 Super resolution of MRI images using Generative Adversarial Networks

-See [writeup.pdf] for the comprehensive project description(./writeup.pdf)
+See [writeup.pdf](./writeup.pdf) for the comprehensive project description